Auburn University / Campus Accessibility

 jAUnt Door-to-Door Cart Service

-A jaunt is a short, pleasurable excursion.
-Started in Fall Semester, 2011, the Office of Accessibility operates a door-to-door golf cart service for students, faculty, staff and visitors with a disability or medical condition that makes it difficult to travel within the central campus.
+Transportation Services operates a door-to-door golf cart service for students, faculty, and staff with a disability or medical condition that makes it difficult to travel within the central campus.
 Email email@example.com for more information on this service.
-Visit the campus map to view some of the routes and stops of the carts.
 All rides must be scheduled in advance.

 To park in the accessible parking spaces on campus, all vehicles must be registered with Auburn University Parking Services.
 All visitors with a disability placard still need a parking permit to park on campus.
 Visitors should visit Parking Services' Campus Guest and Vendors Parking page for information on receiving a parking permit